“>

 Where a tree hasn’t been pollarded before, we’ll be upfront about whether it’s the right approach or whether crown reduction is a better fit for your situation and species.

-- Timing chosen to minimise stress (late winter or early autumn)
+- Timing chosen to minimise stress — 📅 see our seasonal guide for species-specific windows (late winter or early autumn for most)

 - Neglected pollards restored gradually over two seasons if needed